JenniferFuBook/react-idle-timer-cross-tab/README.md

-An Login and Logout example.
+An Login and Logout example with React Router.